jvandertil/blog/content/posts/2019-01-18_UsingWindowsSshWithGit.md

 Now Git will switch to the Windows supplied OpenSSH implementation, and everything works together nicely.

-**Update 29-01-2020**: Removed quotes from Git config as these are not needed; added git config instructions.
+*Update 29-01-2020: Removed quotes from Git config as these are not needed; added git config instructions.*